 |

 Sexually active, no other risk factors | N. gonorrhoeae N. gonorrhoeae A species of gram-negative, aerobic bacteria primarily found in purulent venereal discharges.
 It is the causative agent of gonorrhea.
-Neisseria (more likely to cause septic arthritis Septic arthritis Septic arthritis is an infection of the joint due to direct inoculation, contiguous extension, or hematogenous spread of infectious organisms into the joint space.
-This process causes an acute, inflammatory, monoarticular arthritis.
-Septic Arthritis than osteomyelitis) |
+Neisseria (more likely to cause septic arthritis Arthritis Acute or chronic inflammation of joints.
+Osteoarthritis than osteomyelitis) |

-Cat or dog bite | Pasteurella multocida Pasteurella multocida A species of gram-negative, facultatively anaerobic, rod-shaped bacteria normally found in the flora of the mouth and respiratory tract of animals and birds.
+Cat or dog bite | Pasteurella multocida Pasteurella Multocida A species of gram-negative, facultatively anaerobic, rod-shaped bacteria normally found in the flora of the mouth and respiratory tract of animals and birds.
 It causes shipping fever; hemorrhagic bacteremia; and intestinal disease in animals.
 In humans, disease usually arises from a wound infection following a bite or scratch from domesticated animals.
 Dog and Cat Bites |

 IV drug use or immunocompromised immunocompromised A human or animal whose immunologic mechanism is deficient because of an immunodeficiency disorder or other disease or as the result of the administration of immunosuppressive drugs or radiation.
 Gastroenteritis |